-An "Authorization to Retain" is provided to students by the Student Finance Office soon after enrollmentand during the financial aid process.
+An "Authorization to Retain" is provided to students by the Student Finance Office soon after enrollment and during the financial aid process.
 Students and parents (of a dependent student applying for PLUS loans) need to review this statement, select the appropriate authorization category, and provide the signed form to the Student Finance Office.
 For continuing students who previously signed this statement, the initial authorization will continue to be valid for subsequent award years or enrollment periods.
 The authorization categories available for student/parent selection are as follows:

-- Based on student's authorization, the institution will retain any existing credit balance on the account to be applied to allowable future charges to assist students in managing those funds or to be disbursed at their request. - In the event that funds are not requested prior to leaving the institution, the institution will return the credit balance to the lender as prepayment of the student loan.
+- Based on student's authorization, the institution will retain any existing credit balance on the account to be applied to allowable future charges to assist students in managing those funds or to be disbursed at their request. - In the event that funds are not requested prior to withdrawing from the institution, the institution will return the Title IV credit balance to the student or parent unless written authorization is received indicating the specific amount of the Title IV balance to return to the Direct Loan and/or the "Direct PLUS" Loan to reduce the outstanding loan balance.